 To introduce the necessary background, the basic algorithms, and the applications of computer graphics and image processing.
 A large proportion of the course considers the design and optimisation of algorithms, so can be considered a practical application of the lessons learnt in the Algorithms course.

 - Background.
 What is an image?
 What are computer graphics, image processing, and computer vision?
 How do they relate to one another?
-Image capture.
-Image display.
+Colour.
 Human vision.
 Resolution and quantisation.
-Colour and colour spaces.
-Storage of images in memory, and double buffering.
-Display devices: the inner workings of CRTs, LCDs, and printers.
-[3 lectures]
+Storage of images in memory.
+[2 lectures]

-- 2D Computer graphics.
+- Underlying algorithms.
 Drawing a straight line.
 Drawing circles and ellipses.
 Cubic curves: specification and drawing.
 Clipping lines.
+Clipping polygons.
 Filling polygons.
-Clipping polygons.
-2D transformations, vectors and matrices, homogeneous co-ordinates.
-Uses of 2D graphics: HCI, typesetting, graphic design.
-[5 lectures]
+3D scan conversion using the z-buffer.
+Anti-aliasing and the A-buffer.
+[4 lectures]

 - Image processing.
 Operations on images: filtering, point processing, compositing.
-Halftoning and dithering, error diffusion.
-Encoding and compression: difference encoding, predictive, run length, transform encoding (including JPEG).
-[3 lectures]
+Half-toning and dithering, error diffusion.
+[2 lectures]

-- explain the basic function of the human eye and how this impinges on resolution, quantisation, and colour representation for digital images; describe a number of colour spaces and their relative merits; explain the workings of cathode ray tubes, liquid crystal displays, and laser printers;
+- explain the basic function of the human eye and how this impinges on resolution, quantisation, and colour representation for digital images; describe a number of colour spaces and their relative merits; explain the workings of two display technologies and two printer technologies;

-- describe and explain the following algorithms: Bresenham’s line drawing, mid-point line drawing, mid-point circle drawing, Bezier cubic drawing, Douglas and Pucker’s line chain simplification, Cohen-Sutherland line clipping, scanline polygon fill, Sutherland-Hodgman polygon clipping, depth sort, binary space partition tree, z-buffer, A-buffer, ray tracing, error diffusion;
+- describe and explain the following algorithms: mid-point line drawing, mid-point circle drawing, Bezier cubic drawing, Cohen-Sutherland line clipping, scanline polygon fill, Sutherland-Hodgman polygon clipping, z-buffer, A-buffer, texture mapping, error diffusion;

 - use matrices and homogeneous coordinates to represent and perform 2D and 3D transformations; understand and use 3D to 2D projection, the viewing volume, and 3D clipping;

-- understand Bezier curves and patches; understand sampling and super-sampling issues; understand lighting techniques and how they are applied to both polygon scan conversion and ray tracing; understand texture mapping;
+- understand Bezier curves and patches; understand sampling and super-sampling issues; understand lighting techniques and how they are applied to z-buffer polygon scan conversion; understand texture mapping;

-- explain how to use filters, point processing, and arithmetic operations in image processing and describe a number of examples of the use of each; explain how halftoning, ordered dither, and error diffusion work; understand and be able to explain image compression and the workings of a number of compression techniques.
+- explain how to use filters, point processing, and arithmetic operations in image processing and describe a number of examples of the use of each; explain how halftoning, ordered dither, and error diffusion work.

 Gonzalez, R.C. & Woods, R.E.
 (2008).
 Digital image processing.
 Addison-Wesley (3rd ed).
 [The second edition (1992) and the first edition (Gonzalez & Wintz, 1977) are as useful for this course.]